JackH97/G00359747-gmit.ie/README.md

 # References
 Vim copy & paste - https://linuxize.com/post/how-to-copy-cut-paste-in-vim/ - Helped me when copying, cutting and pasting my code into other sections.

-Python regex - https://www.programiz.com/python-programming/regex - A website found that helped me get a good understanding of regular expressions.
+Python regex expressions - https://medium.com/factory-mind/regex-tutorial-a-simple-cheatsheet-by-examples-649dc1c3f285 - A website found that helped me get a good understanding of regular expressions.

 Shunting Yard Algorithm - http://www.reedbeta.com/blog/the-shunting-yard-algorithm/ - Found this blog post that explains a lot on the shunting yard algorithm.

 NFA to DFA Conversion - https://stackoverflow.com/questions/58575589/how-does-the-epsilon-conversion-work-for-nfa-to-dfa-conversion - Found this stack overflow conversation that explained how it works with epsilon conversion.

+Regex

 # Past Repositories
 I only put the whole folder together for the project as I had done them in individual repositories in the past.
 By clicking on these links brings you to the where I did them originally and the commit amount and dates.